yashjagri/portfolio/README.md

 *   Data Science
 *   Distributed Data Pipeline for Real-Time Analytics
 *   Data Analysis
-*   Computer Vision Model
+###  Computer Vision Model
-Developed a computer vision model using Python and Roboflow to achieve 1st place in the Toyota Innovation Challenge.
-Preprocessed image data using Python by applying adaptive equalization and tripling the dataset through data augmentation
-• Trained Ultralytics’ YOLOv8 model on Roboflow, leveraging transfer learning for efficient training
+Developed a computer vision model using Python and Roboflow to win 1st place in the Toyota Innovation Challenge.
+Preprocessed image data with adaptive equalization and data augmentation, tripling the dataset.
+Trained Ultralytics’ YOLOv8 model using transfer learning for efficient and accurate results.

 ## Work Expirience